roman-gravit/es6-es7-esn/README.md

 ###  Difference between e.preventDefault and e.stopPropogation

- - preventDefault: stop(cancel) the  event for the elelent
+ - preventDefault: stop(cancel) the event behaviour for the element

  - stopPropogation: cancel the bubbling of the event

 ###  Methods of search the elements in DOM

  - getElementById

  - getElementsByName